vercel/hazel/readme.md

 ### /

-Automatically detects the platform/OS of the visitor by parsing the user agent and then downloads the appropiate copy of your application.
+Automatically detects the platform/OS of the visitor by parsing the user agent and then downloads the appropriate copy of your application.

 If the latest version of the application wasn't yet pulled from [GitHub Releases](https://help.github.com/articles/creating-releases/), it will return a message and the status code `404`.
 The same happens if the latest release doesn't contain a file for the detected platform.